docker pull Jenkins

 After creating the image, we can run it using command:

-# docker run -it devops
+# docker run -it alpine

-This is how one can build a custom container images using Dockerfile.
-Hope this helps.
 We've only covered the basics.
-There is lot more you can do with Dockerfile.
+There is a lot more you can do with Dockerfile.
 I recommend you to refer the official Dockerfile reference guide to learn more about it.

 - Explaining Docker Networking Concepts